unmojang/drasl/doc/configuration.md

   - `ClientID`: OIDC client ID.
 String.
 Example value: `"drasl"`.
   - `ClientSecret`: OIDC client secret.
 String.
 Example value: `"yfUfeFuUI6YiTU23ngJtq8ioYq75FxQid8ls3RdNf0qWSiBO"`.
   - `ClientSecretFile`: Path to a file containing an OIDC client secret.
 Environment variables in the path will be expanded.
 Surrounding whitespace in the file will be trimmed.
 Do not set both `ClientSecret` and `ClientSecretFile`.
 String.
 Example value: `"/path/to/oidc-client-secret.txt"`.
   - `PKCE`: Whether to use [PKCE](https://datatracker.ietf.org/doc/html/rfc7636).
-Recommended, but must be supported by the OIDC provider.
 Boolean.
-Default value: `true`.
+If this option is not specified, PKCE will be enabled if and only if the OIDC identity provider advertises it.
   - `AllowChoosingPlayerName`: Whether to allow choosing a player name other than the OIDC user's `preferredUsername` during registration.
 Boolean.
 Default value: `true`.
   - `[RegistrationOIDC.CreateNewPlayer]`: Policy for registering a new Drasl account via this OIDC provider by creating a player with a new UUID.
 Has the same fields as `[RegistrationUsernamePassword.CreateNewPlayer]` (`Allow`, `RequireInvite`, `AllowChoosingUUID`).
   - `[[RegistrationOIDC.ImportExistingPlayer]]`: Allow users to register a new Drasl account via this OIDC provider by importing an existing player from a fallback API server.
 Each entry references a fallback API server by nickname.
 Has the same fields as `[[RegistrationUsernamePassword.ImportExistingPlayer]]` (`FallbackAPIServerNickname`, `RequireInvite`, `RequireSkinVerification`).